Tamerlano: Act 3

 Asteria and Bajazet decide to kill themselves with concealed poison.
 Alone, Asteria contemplates her oncoming death.
 Tamerlano makes one last attempt to win Asteria and says that he will even pardon her father.
 However, Andronico and Asteria declare their love for each other, which enrages Tamerlano and makes him swear his own revenge.
 Bajazet tries to gain inspiration from their action, while the couple can only find happiness in facing together whatever may come of declaring their mutual love.

 Meanwhile, Irene pledges her love to Tamerlano if he returns his own love to her, while Leone hopes that ultimately love will win the day over revenge.
 Tamerlano prepares to humiliate his enemies, and begins by bringing Bajazet and then Asteria before him.
 Andronico pleads for mercy from Tamerlano.
 Tamerlano will not listen, and orders Asteria to become his servant, and that she must first serve him wine.
 Asteria puts the poison from her father into the cup.
 Irene then reveals her true identity to Tamerlano and the situation of the poisoned cup.
 Tamerlano then orders Asteria to decide who first to give the cup to, her father or Andronico, before she may bring it to him.
 Asteria is about to drink from the cup herself when Andronico hits it out of her hand, which further enrages Tamerlano.
 He orders Asteria's arrest and confinement in the common seraglio, and that Bajazet will have to see her being shamed.
 Bajazet, angry at this situation, declares that his spirit will haunt Tamerlano when he has died.
 (Aria:'Empio, per farti guerra".)

 Irene and Tamerlano sing of the happy life that awaits them, after Tamerlano has had his revenge.
 Leone then reports the arrival of Asteria and Bajazet.
 Bajazet is surprisingly serene now, but finally reveals that this is because he has taken poison.
 As he becomes more incoherent, he says goodbye to his daughter and berates Tamerlano, until Andronico and Asteria carry him out of the room.
 Asteria then returns to ask for death, since Tamerlano can never get what he wants from her.
-Both Irene and Andronico send after Asteria to try and stop her suicide, while Tamerlano is finally changed by the events he has witnessed as well as by Irene's pleas.
+Both Irene and Andronico send after Asteria to try to stop her suicide, while Tamerlano is finally changed by the events he has witnessed as well as by Irene's pleas.
 He finally pardons Asteria, Andronico, and Bajazet.
 The opera concludes with a love duet between Tamerlano and Irene, and the chorus sings of love's ability to save light from the dark.